 Regularly check the chlorine and pH levels each time before you use the hot tub and adjust these as needed.
 You can also shock your tub, which is what happens when you apply a dose of chlorine or non-chlorine shock to break-down organic waste contaminants, which could cause odour and cloudy water.

 Water circulates through the filter and helps trap errant particles.
-It also properly distributes that sanitizing products like chlorine and bromine and helps to keep the water chemistry balanced.
+It also properly distributes sanitizing products like chlorine and bromine and helps to keep the water chemistry balanced.
 If you hear any sort of humming or gurgling, your circulation filter might be faulty, or there might be an issue that you will need a professional to check out.

 Airing Out Your Cover

-Especially after a heavy rainstorm or during the fall when debris can collect on your spa cover, make it a point to clean it regularly and air it out to keep it from molding or tearing, which would fail in up-keeping the quality of your hot tub.
+Especially after a heavy rainstorm or during the fall when debris can collect on your spa cover, make it a point to clean it regularly and air it out to keep it from moulding or tearing, which would fail in up-keeping the quality of your hot tub.
 Sweep residual leaves off with a broom, wash and condition your cover with a gentle solution, and let it air-dry.

-Draining + Changing the Water
+Draining + Changing The Water

-To maintain fresh, clean water from the start, most specialty spa and pool places would recommend using a Pre-Filter when filling your spa.
+To maintain fresh, clean water from the start, most speciality spa and pool places would recommend using a Pre-Filter when filling your spa.
 This filter attaches to an ordinary garden hose and removes organic contaminants, metals (such as copper and iron), and tannins before they are introduced into the spa water.
 Never refill your hot tub with hot water; always use cold or tempered water.